microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

 The Web App for Containers, allows creation of custom [Docker](https://www.docker.com/what-docker){:target="_blank"} container images, easily deploy and then run them on Azure.
 Combination of Azure DevOps and Azure integration with Docker will enable the following:

-1. [Build](https://docs.docker.com/engine/reference/commandline/build/){:target="_blank"} custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/vsts/build-release/concepts/agents/hosted){:target="_blank"}
+1. Build custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/Azure DevOps/build-release/concepts/agents/hosted){:target="_blank"}

-1. [Push](https://docs.docker.com/engine/reference/commandline/push/){:target="_blank"} and store the Docker images in a private repository
+1. Push and store the Docker images in a private repository

-1. Deploy and [run](https://docs.docker.com/engine/reference/commandline/run/){:target="_blank"} the images inside the Docker Containers
+1. Deploy and run the images inside the Docker Containers

-### Prerequisites for the lab
+## Pre-requisites for the lab

-1. **Microsoft Azure Account**: You will need a valid and active Azure account, for the Azure labs.
-If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

-    * If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 Azure credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this, including how to activate and start using your monthly Azure credit.

-    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create an **Azure free account** (includes 1 year of free services, $200 for 1st month).

-1. You will need an **Azure DevOps Organization**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. Installation of the **Docker Integration** extension from [Extensions for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker){:target="_blank"}
+1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.

+1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Setting up the Environment